nashpitre/nashpitre.github.io/blog/_posts/iterating on an album.md

+---
+layout: post
 Date: 6/5/19

-# Iterating On An Album
+title: Iterating On An Album
+---

 It’s been a few months since I opened up any studio sessions and worked on the album.
 I stashed the album away for awhile, to return to it with fresh ears.
 The return happened last night.